 - If you are not feeling anything, then you need to replace the spark plug.

-3. How To Check Spark Plug Fire Without Any Tool
+3. How To Check If Lawn Mower Spark Plug Is Firing Without Any Tool

 Another alternative to check the spark plug fire if you have a situation of no tools, then you can go with this method to test the spark.